falconandrea/simple-nodejs-tests/list-films/README.md

 # List Films

-Using Moongose/MongoDB for save a list of films (title and year).
-List for show all films in DB, and simple for for add new films.
+- Moongose/MongoDB for save a list of films (title and year)
+- Express for routing
-I used EJS templating and Tailwind for create the list and the form.
+- EJS templating and TailwindCSS for create the table list for show all films in DB, and a simple popup with a form for add new films.

 ## For start in local